About United to Learn

 Our mission: Changing lives by transforming the relationship between schools and community.

-Since 2013, we have worked arm-in-arm with Dallas ISD elementary schools igniting substantial investment in student resources, teacher trainings, and campus improvements.
+For over a decade, we have worked arm-in-arm with Dallas ISD elementary schools igniting substantial investment in student resources, teacher trainings, and campus improvements.
 Over the years we have grown our partnerships to include 47 public elementary schools and many forward-thinking private schools, community partners and businesses.
 Together we are closing opportunity gaps and building an informed community empowered to advocate for ALL students to learn and lead.

 Of the 26,100 students in our 47 schools: